Christopher Oldfield

 Contact

-2024 Colloquium on Middle-Sized Matters for Science, Theology and Metaphysics at All Souls College, University of Oxford.
+2024 Symposium on Why Middle-Sized Matters for Science, Theology and Metaphysics, at All Souls College, in the University of Oxford.
 Photograph courtesy of the organisers.